dotkernel/api/README.md

 Hit `Enter` to confirm the operation.

-## Executing fixtures:
+## Executing fixtures

 **Fixtures are used to seed the database with initial values and should be executed after migrating the database.**

 To list all the fixtures, run: